pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 `src_pos = dst_pos * NUM_TIMESLOTS + dst_num`

 Why not try replacing `src_pos` with the expression on the right hand side?
 The outer loop then runs on `dst_pos`, and we mustn't forget to use the correct loop limit.
-Since the loop variable isn't modified inside the loop any more, we can replace the `while` loop with a `for` loop, which is my personal aesthetic preference.
+Since the loop variable isn't modified inside the loop anymore, we can replace the `while` loop with a `for` loop, which is my personal aesthetic preference.
 Strictly speaking, **Java** does not have a true `for` loop in the same sense as **Pascal** has -- its `for` is just another syntax for `while`.
 However, I prefer to follow a convention that `for` loop contains a dedicated loop variable (or variables) with